 top of page

-Finding your voice at work • 2 min read
+Finding their voice at work • 2 min read

 Research from the University of Pennsylvania, involving 405 employees across multiple companies, revealed that the reasons for either speaking up or staying silent relate to consequences as well as their motivations.